Super-Jupiter: Makeup

 By 2011 there were 180 known super-Jupiters, some hot, some cold.
 Even though they are more massive than Jupiter, they remain about the same size as Jupiter up to 80 Jupiter masses.
 This means that their surface gravity and density go up proportionally to their mass.
 The increased mass compresses the planet due to gravity, thus keeping it from being larger.
 In comparison, planets somewhat lighter than Jupiter can be larger, so-called "puffy planets" (gas giants with a large diameter but low density).
 An example of this may be the exoplanet HAT-P-1b with about half the mass of Jupiter but about 1.38 times larger diameter.

+High-mass super-Jupiters may lack the banded cloud structure of Jupiter and have a more chaotic surface.

+Super-Jupiters tend to have more eccentric orbits than smaller gas giants and may have formed from collisions between such gas giants.

 CoRoT-3b

-CoRoT-3b, with a mass around 22 Jupiter masses, is predicted to have an average density of 26.4 g/cm^{3}, greater than osmium (22.6 g/cm^{3}), the densest natural element under standard conditions.
-Extreme compression of matter inside it causes the high density, because it is likely composed mainly of hydrogen.
+CoRoT-3b, with a mass around 22 Jupiter masses, is thought to have an average density of 26.4 g/cm^{3}, greater than osmium (22.6 g/cm^{3}), the densest chemical element under standard conditions.
+The planet is likely composed mainly of hydrogen, but the extreme gravitational compression causes the high density.
 The surface gravity is also high, over 50 times that of Earth.